Legit-Labs/legitify/docs/policies/repository/code_review_by_two_members_not_required.md

 ---
 layout: default
-title: Default Branch Doesn't Require Code Review
+title: Default Branch Doesn't Require Code Review By At Least Two Reviewers
 parent: Repository Policies
 grand_parent: Policies
 ---

-## Default Branch Doesn't Require Code Review
+## Default Branch Doesn't Require Code Review By At Least Two Reviewers
-policy name: code_review_not_required
+policy name: code_review_by_two_members_not_required

-severity: HIGH
+severity: MEDIUM

 ### Description
 In order to comply with separation of duties principle and enforce secure code practices, a code review should be mandatory using the source-code-management built-in enforcement.
 This option is found in the branch protection setting of the repository.